isabella232/nodejs-verificationcallback-tutorial/readme.md

   }
 });
 ```
 If the function lookUpNumber returns true, allow it, otherwise deny.
 This is a time when I really miss c# with its lambda!
 It'd be so nice to be able to query the array for the key instead of a custom function.
-But today we're working with node so let's implement the custom function.
+But today I am working with node so let's implement the custom function.

 ```javascript
 function lookUpNumber(number) {